-Waitaki is at COVID-19 Alert Level 2
+Waitaki is at ORANGE in the COVID-19 Protection Framework

 - Rates payments can be done through your bank account or via direct debit.